Rezonality/zep/README.md

 ##### Window
 The window layer manages views onto buffers.
 It helps with cursor operations, and enables multiple views of the same or multiple buffers.
 Since selections are window specific, such things are done relative to windows, not buffers.
 The ZepTabWindow is the window class.
-Most of the buffer/tab management is not done yet, but infrastruture is there to support it.
-Adding extra windows results in tabs appearing.
+Most of the buffer/tab management is architected, but not yet enabled.
+Support for Tabs and Splits is planned
-Each window can switch to any of the buffers.
-Splits are a work item.

 ##### Display
 A simple display layer is used to render buffers into a window.
 It has a thin backend for drawing to the screen, requiring just a few simple